-Can the Modern Language Option (MLO) be met with AP credit or other tests?
+Can the Language for Liberal Studies Option (LLS) be met with AP credit or other tests?

-The three MLO substitutions must be made in three different domains.
-Any substitutions must be consistent with the principle that students complete at least one course in each learning domain.
+These three course substitutions must be made in three different domains, and any substitutions must be consistent with the principle that students complete at least one course in each learning domain.

 LLS substitutions may not be used in the Scientific Inquiry-Lab, Scientific Inquiry-Science as a Way of Knowing, or the Math and Computing requirements.

 Students with a primary major in a modern language may apply the LLS to a three-course sequence in an additional language at any level.
 Students with a secondary major in a modern language may apply the LLS to any three-course language sequence beyond the language requirement associated with their primary major.
 This three-course sequence can be either in the language of their secondary major or in an additional language.